Bill Slavicsek: Wizards of the Coast

 By the end of 1997, Slavicsek was the Director of the TSR Product Group for Wizards of the Coast; that job was later divided in two, making him the Director of Roleplaying Game design.
-Peter Adkison selected Slavicsek to be the head of RPG research and development.
-Richard Baker and Slavicsek designed the Alternity sci-fi RPG for TSR to replace their Amazing Engine game, and Wizards published the game in 1997.
-Peter Adkison left the third edition Dungeons & Dragons design work to Slavicsek and a group of ex-TSR employees.
-In December 2000, Hasbro told Wizards to cut 10% of their staff; Slavicsek was the "Director of Category" overseeing a team of about 60 people, and opted to close down the L.A. office of Last Unicorn Games.
+Peter Adkison selected Slavicsek to be the head of role-playing game research and development.
+Richard Baker and Slavicsek designed the Alternity sci-fi role-playing game for TSR to replace their Amazing Engine game, and Wizards published the game in 1997.
+Peter Adkison left the third edition Dungeons & Dragons design work for Wizards of the Coast to Slavicsek and a group of other former employees of TSR.
+Hasbro told Wizards in December 2000 to cut 10% of its staff; Slavicsek was the "Director of Category" in charge of a team of roughly 60 people, and he made the decision to shut down the Los Angeles office of the remaining Last Unicorn Games division.
 By the time of the publication of the d20 edition of the Star Wars Roleplaying Game in 2000, Slavicsek held the title of Vice President and Director of RPG R&D for Wizards of the Coast.
-The Eberron Campaign Setting (2004) was produced by Keith Baker alongside James Wyatt and Slavicsek.
-As the Director of R&D for Dungeons & Dragons, Slavicsek began thinking about a fourth edition of D&D as early as 2005, when he organized a team to work on some early designs, headed by Rob Heinsoo and also containing Andy Collins and James Wyatt.
+Keith Baker produced the Eberron Campaign Setting (2004) with James Wyatt and Slavicsek.
+As the Director of R&D for Dungeons & Dragons, Slavicsek began looking into a fourth edition of D&D as early as 2005, when he created a team to begin work on early designs, led by Rob Heinsoo working with Andy Collins and James Wyatt.
 Slavicsek and Mike Mearls designed the Castle Ravenloft Board Game (2010).
-Slavicsek announced his departure from Wizards of the Coast on June 23, 2011.
+Slavicsek left Wizards of the Coast in 2011.